“When you change as an individual, you change the world.”

 Inspired by the path of the bodhisattva - awakened ones filled with compassion and committed to ending all suffering and benefiting all life—student fellows embark upon a journey that includes personal development, community building, shared learning, and collaborative action as they transform their lives, campus, and society.

-In this inaugural year of the fellowship, we are excited to partner with students and campuses across North American working to create a just and flourishing world.
+In this second year of the program, we are excited to partner with students and campuses across North American working to create a happy, just and flourishing world.

 “Inner work goes hand-in-hand with outer work to create something powerful that can manifest in the world.” - Lama Tsomo